 IMPORTANT!
-You will not be allowed to register for classes during Summerstart if your measles vaccinations/immunity documentation has not been received prior to your registration appointment.
+You will not be allowed to register for classes during Transitions if your measles vaccinations/immunity documentation has not been received prior to your registration appointment.

 Academic Technology & User Services

 In order to make a reservation for Transitions and to register for classes, you must have activated your Universal Account in advance.
-If you need assistance or if you have forgotten your password, contact Academic Technology User Services Help Desk at 360.650.3333 or online at www.helpdesk.wwu.edu.
+If you need assistance or if you have forgotten your password, contact Academic Technology User Services Help Desk at 360.650.3333.
 Please keep track of your username and password, and bring these with you to campus.
 You also will need to know your Social Security Number during the registration process.

-4. Review your credit evaluation and Transfer Equivalency Report
+5. Review Your Credit Evaluation and Transfer Equivalency Report

-To receive instructions for generating your Transfer Equivalency Report, you must first confirm your enrollment and activate your Universal Account.
-Instructions for accessing your credit evaluation will be e-mailed to your MyWestern e-mail account in early July and will include coursework received at Western by June 1st.
+To receive instructions for generating your Transfer Equivalency Report (TER), you must first confirm your enrollment and activate your Universal Account.
+Instructions for accessing this credit evaluation will be emailed to you.
+We will make every effort to send this to you prior to your Transitions appointment in July.

 Get started with your academic planning by exploring online academic advising and registration tools.
 If you have any questions about using these resources, please call the Academic Advising Center at 360.650.3850.
 Please note that your first opportunity to meet in person with an advisor will be at Transitions in July.